Go to content

 The grounds for the processing above is Article 6(1), point e) GDPR.

-3.4.4 When you communicate with us
+3.4.4 When you communicate with Port of Aarhus A/S

 The grounds for the processing above is Article 6(1), point e) GDPR.